RobLoach/tic80-js/README.md

 	}
 	```

-2. Create a [*sprites.gif*](tests/simple/sprites.gif) that would be used for the game.
+2. Create a [*sprites.gif*](tests/simple/sprites.gif) in the same directory that would be used for the game.

 3. Build and run the game through TIC-80 JS:
     ```
-    tic80-js cart.js
+    tic80-js index.js
     ```

 4. To export the *cart.tic*, press escape to load the console, and use `save`.